 Having a fair variety of fruits in a healthy diet is necessary.
-However, depending on where you are, the options can be limited by the season.
+However, depending on where you live, the options can be limited by the season.
 Fortunately, the market for new fruits is constantly growing, and more exotic varieties are becoming available around the world.
-Learn how to make the most of their nutritional properties and tasty flavor.
+Learn how to make the most out of their nutritional properties and tasty flavor.

 1. Lucuma (Pouteria lucuma)

 Cultivated for centuries in the Andean valleys of Chile, Ecuador, and Peru, the lucuma has a particularly dry flesh - like a creamy paste - and a unique flavor of maple and sweet potato.
 It is a very nutritious, low-glycemic fruit that contains high levels of beta-carotene, iron, zinc, vitamin B3, and calcium.
 It's also a great source of plant-based protein, especially for vegans.1 Lucuma is typically consumed in smoothies and desserts.
 Try a delicious pure lucuma shake, some tasty lucuma pancakes, or a tropical lucuma pineapple smoothie.

 2. Kiwi (Actinidia deliciosa)

 Originally from northern China, the green and fleshy kiwifruit's interior is not very sugary and has a delicious flavor.
 It also offers a high dietary fiber content and is packed with vitamin C, outshining other typical fruits like lemon, orange, and bell pepper.
 Additionally, it is a great source of potassium, vitamin E, copper, and iron.
 High in nutrients and low in calories, kiwi is the perfect addition to a weight loss diet.2 It can be peeled and consumed raw in smoothies, salads, or as a topping on tarts.
 Enjoy this tasty fruit in a chia pudding with kiwi and banana or a tropical fruit parfait.

 3. Carambola (Averrhoa carambola)